A notification is a great way to let users/readers know when new content is available.

 - Type: Plain or Rich Push Notifications

-- Title: Your Rich Push Notifications can include a Title
+- Title: Your Rich Push Notification can include a Title

 - Message or Description: Of course you want to include a Message in your Plain Push Notification.
 This Message can include 140 characters.
 The Description has no limitations in terms of the number of characters.